oracle-livelabs/database/datapump-x-platform-migration/06-xtts-transport-phase/xtts-transport-phase.md

 </details>

 ## Task 4: Metadata Import (TARGET)
-Also the metadata import parameter file was precreated for you:
+Also the metadata import parameter file was precreated for you.

+### Step 1: Copy Prepared Import Data Pump Parameter File (TARGET)

  ```
     <copy>